alegarcia-dev/Kepler-exoplanet-analysis/README.md

-# Exploring Kepler Exoplanet Data
+# Predicting Kepler Exoplanet Archive Disposition

 This repository contains all files, and ipython notebooks, used in the Kepler exoplanet project.
 A full outline of all the files with descriptions can be found below.